Pregnancy Discomforts: Back Pain, Round Ligament Pain, Nausea

-Nausea can occur at any time of the day but might be worse in the morning when your stomach is empty (this is often called "morning sickness") or if you are not eating enough.
+Nausea can occur at any time of the day but might be worse in the morning when your stomach is empty (this is often called “morning sickness”) or if you’re not eating enough.

 Nausea is a result of hormonal changes and most often occurs early in pregnancy until your body adjusts to the increased production of hormones.

-- If nausea is a problem in the morning, eat dry foods like cereal, toast, or crackers before getting out of bed.
+- If nausea is a problem in the morning, eat dry foods such as cereal, toast or crackers before getting out of bed.
 Try eating a high-protein snack such as lean meat or cheese before going to bed.
-(Protein takes longer to digest.)
+(Protein takes longer to digest).

 - Eat small meals or snacks every two to three hours rather than three large meals.
 Eat slowly and chew your food completely.

 - Sip on fluids throughout the day.
 Avoid large amounts of fluids at one time.
 Try cool, clear fruit juices, such as apple or grape juice.

 - If you are bothered by strong smells, eat foods cold or at room temperature and avoid odors that bother you.